 Gastrointestinal manifestations are a key component of Whipple disease.
-The gastrointestinal manifestations of t. whipplei are also known as intestinal lipodystrophy.
+The gastrointestinal manifestations of Tropheryma whipplei are also known as intestinal lipodystrophy.

-Extensive infiltration of lamina propria with large macrophages infected by intracellular Tropheryma whipplei causes marked swelling of intestinal villi and thickened irregular mucosal folds primarily in duodenum and proximal jejunum; when they become large enough to be macroscopically visible, they may appear as innumerable small filling defects superimposed on irregularly thickened folds (sand-like nodules)
+Extensive infiltration of the lamina propria with large macrophages infected by intracellular T. whipplei causes marked swelling of intestinal villi and thickened irregular mucosal folds primarily in the duodenum and proximal jejunum.
+When they become large enough to be macroscopically visible, they may appear as innumerable small filling defects superimposed on irregularly thickened folds (sand-like nodules)